mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Thi leaned in close to him and wrapped hae hand around his throat.

 	"You think we're broken.
-Flying off the *fucking* rails.
-We tried to make a home that made sense to us.
+A derailed train bumbling around in the dark.
+I'll tell you what we are.
+We tried to make the only home that made sense to us.
 But you just couldn't stand it, could you?
-You had to come here and burn it all down. *Nobody* can have a shred of fucking happiness."
+You had to come here and burn it all down.
+Nobody here can have a shred of fucking happiness."

 	Thi took hae hand away from Kip's neck and he gasped for air between tears and cries of pain.
-Lissa rummaged in hae dressings and took out an ornate kanosin pipe, well-used and wooden, and lit it with a hot tip.
-The sparks were slow to light, and few to number, but thi took a drag anyway and threw the pipe to Kip, who took it eagerly to stop the pain.
+Lissa rummaged in hae dressings and took out an ornate pipe, well-used and wooden, and lit it with a hot tip.
+The embers were slow to light, and few to number, but thi took a drag anyway.

 	"Why fire?" thi asked, crouching a few paces away.
 "You could have ambushed us or held some of us for ransom.
 But fire.
 Why?"